Kenneth Temple

 • New Orleans Fried Apple Pies

 So there you have it, my friends.
 The secrets to making some of the most delicious beignets that will transport your taste buds straight to the heart of New Orleans.
-And if you’re looking for other ways to jazz up your beignets, try my Chocolate Beignets or King Cake Beignets recipes.
 I hope you’ll give this recipe a try – and don’t forget to let me know how they turn out by leaving me a 5-star review!

 Click here to subscribe to MY Weekly Recipes for easy and free recipes right into your inbox!